AtomicGaming666/My-Discord-Rich-Presence/readme.md

 ![Minecraft Tracker Demo](https://cdn.discordapp.com/attachments/1106854991945289758/1125749825493798952/image.png)

 Above is a screenshot showcasing the Minecraft Tracker in action.
-Sorry its a pit cut off will update later.
+Sorry its a bit cut off will update later.